-3. That prior to adoption of Amendment Bylaw No. 2893, the property owner enter into a Housing Agreement pursuant to Section 483 of the Local Government Act in a form generally consistent with that found in Schedule 'H' of Staff Report DEV-17-035.
+3. That prior to adoption of Amendment Bylaw No. 2893, the property owner enter into a Housing Agreement pursuant to Section 483 of the Local Government Act in a form consistent with with the document, attached as Schedule 'D' of Staff Report DEV-17-038.